Red-State Voters Opt for Obamacare

 While the price tag of Medicaid expansion can come with some sticker shock, independent analyses have found that states often save money by insuring people -- there are fewer instances of uncompensated care, and people are healthier when they have insurance.
 According to a 2016 report from the Robert Wood Johnson Foundation, 11 states experienced some savings from Medicaid expansion.

 "Proponents insist that it’ll pay for itself, but entitlement programs are historically costlier than anticipated.
-I imagine there are going to be some really tough discussions if it passes," says Fred Birnbaum, vice president of the Idaho Freedom Foundation, which opposes the measure.
+I imagine there are going to be some really tough discussions," said Fred Birnbaum, vice president of the Idaho Freedom Foundation, which opposed the measure.

-For a summary of November's most important ballot measures, click here.
+For results of the most important ballot measures, click here.